Thursday, June 20, 2013

 Facts

 Although born in England, Jack spent much of his life in Ireland where he had a highly-acclaimed career in amateur theatrics.
 In the late 1940s/ early 1950s, a production of John Millington Synge's The Playboy of the Western World by the Ballina Players of Co.
-Mayo, of which he was a member, was such a success that a BBC producer wanted it to be shown on TV, but being amateurs, many of the players could not be released from their day jobs to take part, and the project was abandoned.
+Mayo, of which he was a member, was such a success that a BBC producer wanted it to be shown on TV, but being amateurs, many of the players could not be released from their day jobs to take part, and the idea was abandoned.

-Laidlaw Dalling (Rouvray) Apr 14 1928 to Oct 9 1982
+Laidlaw Dalling (Rouvray) April 14th 1928 to October 9th 1982

 Career highlights

-Other credits include Kidnapped (1956), Emergency Ward 10 (1961), Z Cars (1964), Out of the Unknown (1965), Sergeant Cork (1966) and Love for Lydia (1977).
+Other credits include Kidnapped (1956), Emergency Ward 10 (1961), Z Cars (1964), Out of the Unknown (1965), Sergeant Cork (1966), The Shadow of the Tower (1972) and Love for Lydia (1977).

 James Hall (Soldier) Dec 14 1931 to Dec 22 1989